 Stoner Car Care’s Bug Eraser

 Stoner Car Care’s Bug Eraser is an excellent option for people who are working with older or more delicate paint.
-Our Bug Eraser contains softening agents and synthetic microfibers which specialize in lifting off bug splatter.
-These erasers don’t require excessive scrubbing and are safe to use on automotive finishes.
-This option is great for bug-removal beginners, as using the Bug Eraser is simple – just apply some water, gently rub to remove bugs, and finish by drying with a microfiber towel.
+Stoner Car Care’s Bug Eraser contains softening agents and synthetic microfibers specializing in lifting off bug splatter.
+These erasers do not require excessive scrubbing, and they are safe to use on all automotive finishes.
+This is a great option for bug-removal beginners, as using the Bug Eraser is simple – just apply some water, gently rub to remove bugs, and finish by drying with a microfiber towel.

 Dry the Surface

-Thoroughly dry the surface of your car once all the bug splatter is removed.
-Bumpers are difficult to dry, as they typically house small nooks and crannies that are difficult to access.
-Put down a beach towel, stool or even an upside-down bucket to get up close for this step.
-The bumper protects the front of your vehicle, but also curves downwards to provide some additional protection underneath.
-Getting close to the bumper will allow you to reach all areas.
+Once all the bug splatter is removed, thoroughly dry the surface of your car.
+Bumpers are difficult to dry, as they typically house stylistic designs and are close to the ground.
+There are areas and angles that may be challenging to reach.
+We recommend putting down a beach towel or sitting on a stool or an upside-down bucket to get up close for this step.
+The bumper protects the front of your vehicle but also curves downwards to provide additional protection underneath.
+The closer you can get, the more effective the cleaning process is.

 While your bumper is now clean, it is not safe from future splatters and debris.
 Applying a sealant will protect your newly cleaned bumper.
 Sealants are fully synthetic products that protect your exterior from environmental elements like UV rays and road debris.
 There are many sealants to choose from on the market, each offering unique benefits.